tobystic/netsectest/README.md

 # Thank you for your patience during the MVP session

-This sample application for testing attack scenarios.
+Sample application outside local network for testing attack scenarios.